Best Playa Del Carmen Excursions & Activities

 Ride the waves with a jet-ski

-Another great thing to do in Playa del Carmen when it rains is to go jet-skiing; you’re going to get wet anyway!
-Follow experienced guides as you race through the Caribbean sea before stopping off for some deep-sea snorkeling.
-There are many jet-skiing options you can choose from, but some take you to locations where you’re likely to see sea turtles.
+If you’re wondering what to do in Playa del Carmen when it rains, Jet skiing should be on your list; you’ll get wet anyway!
+Follow experienced guides racing through the Caribbean sea before stopping for deep-sea snorkeling.
+There are many jetskiing options in Playa del Carmen, but some take you to locations where you’re likely to see sea turtles.

-How far from Playa del Carmen is it? on the doorstep.
-You might even be able to do this from your hotel or certainly a nearby beach
+How far from Playa del Carmen is it?
+On the doorstep.
+You may also be able to do this from your hotel or certainly a nearby beach.

 How much does it cost?
-You can share a jetski for approx £57 / $75 or it will cost $100 or so for your own.
-If you just hire one at a beach, it should be cheaper but you won’t go exploring and snorkeling.
+You can share a jetski for approximately £57 / $75, or it will cost $100 or so.
+Hiring one at a beach may be cheaper, but you won’t go exploring and snorkeling.

 Shop ’til you Drop on 5th Avenue.

-Tips: there are only private ATM machines that massively rip you off.
+Tip: there are only private ATMs that massively rip you off.
 Most places take cards, so only use the ATM if you need to and are happy to part with an extortionate fee.

 Party at Coco Bongo

 Everyone who has ever been to Mexico or spoken about it to their friends will have heard of Coco Bongo.
 Free drinks, cabaret shows, music, and dancing await in this crazy Vegas-style showground.
 It certainly makes an exciting difference to the entertainment at your resort.